 “When he met my mother he told her that you were dead,” Jim said.
 “That he had a family in California, but all of you were killed in a car accident.”

 As rapidly as it was redeemed, my father’s rehabilitated image came crashing down in my mind.
 So he was the pathological liar my mother always claimed.
 I resisted the urge to slam down the phone.
 Instead, I said, “We have to meet.”

 Jim was overjoyed.
-We agreed to meet me at Belle’s house in three weeks.
+We agreed to meet me at Belle’s house in three weeks; as it happened, he and I were both headed to LA on the same day, which made this whole thing feel like fate.
+I wasn’t eager to meet him, exactly, but there seemed to be a mysterious force pulling us together.
+Was this the power of blood, I wondered?
 Could it be possible that I’d been wrong all those years in believing that blood isn’t thicker than water?
 Apparently, I was about to find out.

 When the day arrived, Belle and I sat in her living room waiting for Jim to arrive.
 I was mildly nervous; she was like Jell-O. Her sons, my nephews, had been summoned to the house to meet their new relative.
 Finally, this stranger’s car appeared in the driveway and I saw him get out—dressed like a cowboy in jeans and black T-shirt—and open the passenger door for his wife.
 It wasn’t until we were standing face to face on the porch that I realized how much alike we looked.
 He was younger, shorter, and bearded, but our features were nearly identical.
 “This is unbelievable!” he said, opening his arms.